XXjcontiniXX/gs_automated_schedule/README.md

 3. Depending on the completion percentage of a day's to-do list the "percentage completed" number will change colors to describe the success or failure of completing a day's list.
-For example, to-do lists with greater than 50% completion will boast a "percentage completed" number highlighted in green while to-do lists with less than 50% completion will boast an orange "percentage completed" number)
+For example, to-do lists with greater than 50% completion will boast a "percentage completed" number highlighted in green while to-do lists with less than 50% completion will boast an orange "percentage completed" number.

 4. And the same goes for "organizational tasks" but instead this percentage is determined by calculating the percentage of to-do list items in the range 5-7 not the entire to-do list.